Benchmark Theatre's 2019 Company

 Digital Media Director

 Susannah has been involved in theatre for as long as she can remember.
 With a Bachelor of Music in Musical Theatre from the University of Miami, Susannah has performed in theatres around the country.
-Colorado work includes I Am Alive, The Wedding Singer at the Aurora Fox, South Pacific in Concert at Lone Tree Arts Center and The 25th Annual Putnam County Spelling Bee at Creede Repertory Theatre.
+Colorado highlights include Fun Home (Miner’s Alley,) The Humans (Curious Theatre Company,) Life Sucks (Aurora Fox,) Seussical (Arvada Center,) and The 25th Annual Putnam County Spelling Bee (Creede Repertory Theatre.)

 As another way to fulfill her need to tell stories, she is also an avid photographer and filmmaker.
 She co-created, produced, and hosted the travel webseries Sus & Chlo on the Go and worked for several years as Video Production Manager at Denver's Open Media Foundation.
 She has recently launched her own photography/videography business, McLeod9 Creative.